Disclosure: As an Amazon Associate I earn from qualifying purchases. more info

 5. Planters & Buckets

 Next, you are going to need some planters and buckets to grow the weed in.
-You can find these for cheap at your local hardware, gardening, or weed grow store.
+You can find these for cheap at your local hardware, gardening, or weed grow store (grow bags are good too, more on those here).

 You will need a small planter for the seedlings, just a few hundred milliliters will do for a seedling.
 However, you will need to transfer the seedling to a 1.5 gallon bucket once it starts to grow past 6 inches in height, and once it reaches about 1.5 feet in height, you will need to perform a final transplant to a 3 or 4 gallon bucket.